GingerSquirrel/nd081-c1-provisioning-microsoft-azure-vms-project-starter/WRITEUP.md

 - *Choose the appropriate solution (VM or App Service) for deploying the app*
 - *Justify your choice*

-App service is cheaper, easier to scale, requires less maintainance and easier to configure.
+App service (PaaS) is cheaper than VMs (IaaS), easier to scale, requires less maintainance and easier to configure.

+VMs require regular manual updates to the underlying OS whereas the App Service's OS is maintained by Microsoft.

 ### Assess app changes that would change your decision.

 *Detail how the app and any other needs would have to change for you to change your decision in the last section.*

 If the site grew so large that it exceeds the CPU power and memory that the app service provides it can be moved to a VM.

+If the app running on the app service needed to control the underlying OS or have custom software installed for it to run it would have to be migrated over to a VM.